RHFieldProductManagement/baremetal-ipi-lab/09-workloads.md

         modify_timestamp: Sat Aug 10 10:37:51 2019
 ~~~

-## Deploying a VM in CNV
+## Deploying a VM in OpenShift virtualization

-Now we're ready to deploy our first virtual machine in CNV, backed by the RHEL 8 guest image based PVC from the previous step.
+Now we're ready to deploy our first virtual machine in OpenShift virtualization, backed by the RHEL 8 guest image based PVC from the previous step.
 There's a few different ways of doing this, but for speed and convenience we're going to create the `VirtualMachine` resource via the command-line, and then inspect it via the web-console in a later step.

 Assuming that your importer pod has completed, let's create the virtual machine: